grickit/Gambot/documentation/gambot_api_language.md

   * $dicts{'core'} contains information that the bot requires to run.
   * $dicts{'config'} contains any values set in the configuration file.
   * Modifying or deleting any values in them could corrupt the bot.
+It won't necessarily.
+Just be careful.